Contzo/Ilie_razvan_-worklo-PSA_assesment/README.md

 ## Smart Contract (Foundry)

-The contract lives in the `contracts/` folder as a standalone Foundry project.
+The contract source and tests live in the `contracts/` folder as a standalone Foundry project.

 ```
 contracts/
-├── src/SalaryDistributor.sol     # main contract
+├── src/SalaryDistributor.sol
 ├── script/
 │   ├── DeploySalaryDistributor.s.sol
 │   └── HelperConfig.s.sol